Paul M. Bator: Early life and education

+Bator was born in 1929 in Budapest, Hungary, to Victor and Franciska Bator.
+His father was an expert in banking law and taught at the University of Budapest.
+He had two siblings: his twin brother Peter, also an attorney, and Francis, an economist.

+Bator moved with his parents to the United States in 1939, where his father managed the Amerikai-Magyar Nepsava, a Hungarian-language newspaper.
+His father was twice stripped of Hungarian citizenship, first due to his anti-Nazi activism, then due to his post-World War II anti-Communist activism.

-Bator was born in 1929 in Budapest, Hungary, and moved with his parents to the United States in 1939.
-He attended Groton School and received his A.B., summa cum laude, from Princeton University in 1951, where he was valedictorian.
-He earned a master's degree in history from Harvard University in 1953 and graduated summa cum laude from Harvard Law School, where he served as editor of the Harvard Law Review.
-From 1956 to 1957 he served as law clerk to Justice John M. Harlan II of the United States Supreme Court.
+He attended Groton School, as did his two brothers.
+He went on to Princeton University, where he was the valedictorian, graduating in 1951 with an A.B., summa cum laude.
+He earned a Master of Arts in history from Harvard University in 1953.
+He then attended Harvard Law School, where he was once again the valedictorian, and also served as president of the Harvard Law Review.
+He graduated in 1956 with an LL.B., summa cum laude.

+From 1956 to 1957, Bator clerked for Justice John Marshall Harlan II of the United States Supreme Court.

 Career

 Harvard Law School

-Following a brief period of private practice at Manhattan firm Debevoise, Plimpton & McLean, Bator began teaching at Harvard Law School in 1959.
-He became a full professor of law in 1962 and from 1971 to 1975 served as associate dean of the law school.
+Following a brief period of private practice at the law firm Debevoise & Plimpton, Bator began teaching at Harvard Law School in 1959.
+While teaching his recommendation of students for clerkships carried a lot of weight with Harlan.
+He was promoted to full professor in 1962 and associate dean in 1971, serving in the latter capacity until 1975.

 While at Harvard, he published many articles, including his famous piece, "Finality in Criminal Law and Federal Habeas Corpus for State Prisoners," 76 Harv.
 L. Rev. 441 (1963), which described "how with reason we can arrive at just the reasonable balance between fairness and the need to attain finality in the criminal process."
 He also co-authored the second (1973) and third (1988) editions of Hart & Wechsler's "The Federal Courts and the Federal System," a leading text on federal jurisdiction.